lunarmoon26/UnityPresentationFramework/README.md

 ## Credits

 Hope you enjoy this little project.
 Feel free to build your own presentation templates under the framework, or include in your own project.
-Let me know your thoughts by jackchang26@gmail.com thanks! -Jack
+Let me know your thoughts by jackchang26@gmail.com thanks! -Jack Zhang